Finding the house of your dreams is simple, but getting pre-approved for a mortgage isn’t always a walk in the park.

 Since the co-signer must have already achieved a favorable credit ranking, he or she would play a huge role in helping you land a better auto loan.

-Although securing a co-signer helps boost one’s credit score in the long run, the co-signer’s creditworthiness is ultimately put at risk through being named a party in your car purchase.
+Although securing a co-signer helps boost one’s credit score in the long run, the co-signer’s creditworthiness is ultimately put at risk by being named a party in your car purchase.

 Your relationship with the co-signer could also become strained due to any financial hardship along the way.
 These are important factors to keep in mind if considering a co-signing agreement.